ferdinandog/oauth2-withings/README.md

 This package is compliant with [PSR-1][], [PSR-12][], [PSR-4][], and [PSR-7][].
 If you notice compliance oversights, please send a patch via pull request.

+This package is a minor update to the waytohealth/oauth2-withings package using the work done in the fork gaelreyrol/oauth2-withings as a reference.

 ## Requirements

 The following versions of PHP are supported.